Strawberry Oatmeal Snack Cake

-- 1 heaping cup diced fresh or frozen strawberries do not defrost first if using frozen
+- 2 cups diced fresh or frozen strawberries only defrost enough to cut if using frozen

 - Preheat oven to 350 degree.
 Grease a 9-inch square cake pan then line partially with parchment paper (This just makes it easier to remove from the pan but you can skip that step if you’d prefer.)